afif1400/compose-boilerplate/README.md

 + Worker - This is a caching server
 + Redis - This acts as a cache
 + client - This is the front-end app in reactjs
-+ poetgres - primary database
++ postgres - primary database

 ## local development
 + Use dockerfile.dev instead of **Dockerfile**